ManuelRoyBo/kingpin1905/README.md

  - Static websites
  - Dynamic websites (beginner)
  - Object Oriented Programming
- - Video games (with Unity)
+ - Video games (with Unity and Godot)
  - Basic electronic and robotics (mainly Arduino)
- - SQL databases (beginner)
+ - SQL databases

 <h3>Languages I know:</h3>

  - French
  - English
  - Python
  - C#
+ - C++
  - Java
  - The website squad (Html, Css, Javascript, Php)
- - SQL
+ - SQL, noSQL

-<h3>Stuff about me that might be usefull one day: </h3>
+<h3>Stuff about me that might be useful one day: </h3>
+I've been studying computer science (Web, mobile and video games) since August 2022.
+I used to be a robotic and science teacher (age 5-14) for some summer camps.
+I am an Esport producer.
+I am a lighting and audio technician.
-I'm studying computer science (Web , mobile and video games) since August 2022.
-I'm also a robotic (and soon science) teacher (age 5-14) for some summmer camps.
-I would love to learn the basics of neural nets and deep learning in the future
+I would love to learn the basics of neural nets and deep learning in the future.

-Well, you make it this far.
-Congrats! have an amazing day!
+Well, you made it this far.
+Congrats!
+Have an amazing day!

 <!---